Everything I need to know about Chronic Kidney Disease (CKD)

 What is CKD?

-Kidney disease is a term used by doctors to include any abnormality of the kidneys, even if there is only very slight damage.
+Kidney disease is a term used by the medical profession to describe any abnormality of the kidney.
+These abnormalities can be graded from very mild to severe.
 ‘Chronic’ means a condition that is long-term and does not get completely better.
-Some people think that ‘chronic’ means severe.
+Some people think incorrectly that ‘chronic’ means severe.
 This is not always the case.
-Although some patients with CKD have more severe disease, most patients with CKD have only a very slight abnormality in the kidneys.
+Although some patients with CKD have more severe disease, most patients with CKD have only a very slight changes in kidney function which will have minimal impact on their lives.

 How common is CKD?

 Mild to moderate CKD is very common.
 Recent research suggests that 1 in 10 of the population may have CKD, but it is less common in young adults.
 In those aged over 75 years, CKD is present in 1 out of 2 people.
 Many of the people with CKD may not have diseased kidneys but have normal ageing of their kidneys.
-Although severe kidney failure will not occur with normal ageing of the kidneys, there is an increased risk if it is combined with high blood pressure and heart disease or stroke.
-Medical checks can monitor this.
+Severe kidney failure does not occur with normal ageing of the kidneys, but there is an increased risk of heart disease or stroke, which is higher if it is combined with high blood pressure.
+Recent guidance is to reduce risk by using cholesterol medications (STATINS) and controlling blood pressure with medication.

 What causes CKD?